3DOM-FBK/deep-image-matching/docs/getting_started.md

 If you want to set any additional parameter, you can do it by editing the `config.yaml` file that must be located in the same directory of the `main.py` file.
 These are non-mandatory parameters that can be used to fine-tune the matching process, but none of them is specifically required to run the matching, as default values are set for all of them.

 The `config.yaml` file is a YAML file that contains all the parameters that can be set for the matching.
-The parameters are divided into different sections:
+The parameters are divided into different sections: 'general', 'extractor', 'matcher'.

-- `general`: contains general parameters for the processing (in addition to those defined by the CLI arguments).
+The `general` section contains general parameters for the processing (in addition to those defined by the CLI arguments):
-- `extractor`: contains the parameters that control the feature extractor with each approach.
-- `matcher`: contains the parameters for the matcher with each matching approach.

-The `general` section contains the following parameters:

 - `tile_size`: size of the tiles defined as a Tuple (width, height) in pixel (default `(2400, 2000)`),
 - `tile_overlap`: the tiles can be overlapped by a certain amount of pixel to avoid features/matches detected close to the tile borders (default `10`),